 People with a low white blood cell count should avoid high intensity exercise or a large amount of activity.
 Depending on your situation, you may have been advised to avoid large crowds, groups and confined spaces.
 During this time, look to implement a home activity programme that includes exercises, gardening, light house work and walking/cycling.

 Very much so!
 The advice and evidence for early mobilisations of the arm is very strong.
 Start resistance exercises slowly and gradually build up.
 Also look to wear compression garments provided by the lymphedema clinic.

-Check out Professor Robert Thomas a leading advisor explaining more about the necessity of exercising during and after cancer: https://youtu.be/mut3RTiVfD0
+4. Must See Videos Check out Professor Robert Thomas a leading adviser explaining more about the necessity of exercising during and after cancer: https://youtu.be/mut3RTiVfD0

 1. The importance of physical activity for people living with and beyond cancer.
 A concise evidence review.

+3. ACSM.
 3. R.J.Thomas; M. Holm; A.A-Adhami (2014) Physical activity after cancer: An evidence review of the international literature.
 British journal of Medical Practitioners.
-Vol 7, no 1.
+Vol 7.